wellyshen/react-cool-form/README.md

   const { formRef, getState } = useForm({
     // Provide the default values for our form state defaultValues,
-    // Only be triggered when the form is valid
+    // The event is triggered when the form is valid
     onSubmit: (values, actions) => {
       console.log("onSubmit: ", values);
+    },
+    // The event is triggered when the form is invalid
+    onError: (errors, actions) => {
+      console.log("onError: ", errors);
     },
   });